skilld-labs/kaizer/scripts/theme-generator/README.md

 ### Third party libraries

 We want to follow drupal core principle in terms of third party libraries.
-So libraries should live in `/libraries/library-folder/` in the root of project and been manageable via root `composer`.
+So libraries should live in `/libraries/your-library-folder/` in the root of project and been manageable via root `composer`.
 This is recommended process of managing and delivering third party libraries in Drupal.

 However front-end world loves `package.json` and want to have control on used third party libraries in there.
 This topic is still
 WIP and there is no "good" solution at this moment.

-What you can do today is:
+What you can do today is next:
+1. You can manage third party libraries in `package.json` of the theme and then `import` it normally right in your `my-component.src.js`, same to CSS - `@import "your-lib.css"`.
+Imported libraries are not affecting `build` task and will be compiled in every target files in every component where you did imports. <strong>We don't have chunks!</strong> - that means if you will import same library 10 times in 10 different components - library will be compiled 10 times in 10 different files.
+So it's a question of your architecture.
+If you need to call same library several times -> create new component and put your library in there and then re-use it as a dependency in Drupal.
+The more times you are using libraries via `import`, the more weight of those libs - the more `build` becomes slower.
-1. Declare assets of third party libraries in Storybook separately in `theme_name/.storybook/preview-head.html` file.
+2. Alternative way is to declare assets of third party libraries in Storybook separately in `theme_name/.storybook/preview-head.html` file.
-After theme installation you already have `jQuery` and `Splide` (for carousels) libraries declared out there.
+After theme installation you already have `jQuery` library declared out there.
 So when you will run Storybook there will be already accessible libraries in DOM, and then in your javascript of components you have to write same code as it's done in Drupal core.